 The good news is with stronger commodity prices over the 2020, 2021 and 2022 crop years, at least, the level of support provided by both ARC and PLC will be enhanced.
-We are grateful for the wisdom of this Committee in tying the reference price to the market in this way.
+We are grateful for the wisdom of this Committee in this way by tying the reference price to the market through an escalator included in the 2018 Farm Bill.
 It will create some improvement to the level of certainty and confidence of sorghum farmers.
 However, given spiraling costs of inputs, there is work to be done on improvements in this regard.
-To reiterate, we strongly believe the sorghum reference price needs to be adjusted upward to provide a relevant safety net.